SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    AND

-   ("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute" OR "homeless" OR (("poor" OR "poorest" OR "low* income") NEAR/3 ("household$" OR "people" OR "children" OR "communit*" OR "neighbo$rhood*"))
+   ("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute" OR "homeless" OR "poor children" OR "poorest children" OR "low* income" children"
+   OR (("poor" OR "poorest" OR "low* income") NEAR/3 ("household$" OR "people" OR "children" OR "communit*" OR "neighbo$rhood*"))
    OR "the vulnerable" OR "vulnerable group$" OR "vulnerable communit*" OR "marginali?ed group$" OR "marginali$ed communit*" OR "disadvantaged group$" OR "disadvantaged communit*"
    OR (("person$" OR "people$" OR "adult$" OR "woman" OR "women" OR "man" OR "men" OR "population$"  ) NEAR/3 ("vulnerable" OR "marginali$ed" OR "disadvantaged" OR "discriminated" OR "displaced*" OR "trans" OR "intersex" OR "older" OR "old" OR "elderly" OR "retired" OR "indigenous"))